Argyle House, Newcastle

-Argyle House is a heritage-listed former office building and now nightclub at Argyle Street, Newcastle, City of Newcastle, New South Wales, Australia.
+Argyle House is a heritage-listed former office building and now nightclub at Argyle Street, Newcastle, in the Hunter region of New South Wales, Australia.
 It was built from 1860.
 It was also known as the Australian Agricultural Company Headquarters.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 This complex of buildings has grown over about 125 years.
 The original building is believed to date from the 1860s.
 A second building, joined by a covered way, was designed by Frederick Menkens and built 1903.
 Additions to this second building were designed by Frederick Menkens and F. G. Castleden in 1907, and by Castleden in 1909 and 1919.
 Castleden also designed a third essentially separate building in 1912.
 Recent flat roofed additions served as basic accommodation for the nightclub function.
 A caretaker's cottage to the west of the existing buildings, designed by Castleden in 1912, was demolished c.
 1970.
 The complex served as the regional headquarters of the Australian Agricultural Company for many years: the company held a monopoly over coalmining in the Newcastle area from 1829 to 1847, but retaining mining and commercial interests in the district long after that.
 The complex has subsequently been used as a nightclub, for many years under the name of Fanny's Tavern before reverting to the building's original name of Argyle House in February 2013.

 In December 2021, an outbreak of the Omicron COVID-19 variant occurred at Argyle House, and resulted in thousands of cases of COVID-19 in the Hunter Region.